Blendify/blender-manual/trunk/blender_docs/manual/render/layers/passes.rst

 -----------

 Cryptomatte is a standard to efficiently create mattes for compositing.
-Cycles outputs the required render passes, which can then be used in the Blender compositor or another compositor with Cryptomatte support to create masks for specified objects.
+Cycles outputs the required render passes, which can then be used in the Blender Compositor or another compositor with Cryptomatte support to create masks for specified objects.

 Unlike the Material and Object Index passes, the objects to isolate are selected in compositing,